Family of six living in isolation found on Dutch farm | DW | 15.10.2019

 "He said where he came from, that he'd run away and that he needed help urgently," Westerbeek said.

-A 58-year-old man from Austria who rented the property was arrested following the discovery.
+A 58-year-old man from Austria who paid the rent on the property was arrested following the discovery.
 His relationship to those on the farm is unclear, but police stated that he was not the father.

 A spokesperson for the Austrian Foreign Ministry in Vienna confirmed that an Austrian national had been arrested in connection with the event.